docarray/docarray/docs/advanced/document-store/index.md

 │                                                                            │
 ╰────────────────────────────────────────────────────────────────────────────╯
 ```
 Note that `da` was modified inside a `with` statement.
 This context manager ensures that the the `DocumentArray` indices,
 which allow users to access the  `DocumentArray` by position (allowing statements such as `da[1]`),
 are properly mapped and saved to the storage backend.
 This is the recommended default usage to modify a DocumentArray that lives on a document store to avoid
 unexpected behaviors that can yield to, for example, inaccessible elements by position.

-Creating, retrieving, updating, deleting Documents are identical to the regular {ref}`DocumentArray<documentarray>`.
-All DocumentArray methods such as `.summary()`, `.embed()`, `.plot_embeddings()` should work out of the box.
+Creating, retrieving, updating, and deleting Documents are identical to that of a regular {ref}`DocumentArray<documentarray>`.
+All DocumentArray methods such as `.summary()`, `.embed()`, `.plot_embeddings()` should also work out of the box.

 ## Construct

-There are two ways for initializing a DocumentArray with a store backend.
+There are two ways for initializing a DocumentArray with an external storage backend.

 ````{tab} Specify storage